yashsondhi/diel-light-pi/README.md

 Creates activity detector images for the Rasberry pi to monitor diel activity of small objects
 # Setup
 1. Clone the git repository to your rasberry pi using git clone or download the files.
 Navigate to the folder diel-light-pi
+2. Install YAML dependencies for python (pip install PyYAML or sudo apt install python3-yaml)k
-2. Run `python3 run_diel-light.py --time` to update time if required.
+3. Run `python run_diel-light.py --time` to update time if required.
-3. Run `python3 run_diel-light.py --setup` to display output parameters for project.
+4. Run `python run_diel-light.py --setup` to display output parameters for project.
-4. If the project parameters require updating.
+5. If the project parameters require updating.
 Modify the `configs/project.conf`
-5. Run `python3 run_diel-light.py --run`
+6. Run `python run_diel-light.py --run`
+(Older versions of raspberry pi OS , may explicity need to call python3)

 # Run the GUI to modify the config files
 1. Open a terminal